raganwald/braythwayt.com/_posts/2016-02-03-architectures-arent-frameworks.md

 We also win if we write an application using good libraries and well-known architectural patterns.
 We win if we make it do one thing and do that one thing well.
 While we don't have quite the same ease of choosing libraries, things are still done in a well-understood way, and while we make a number of decisions, we also eliminate a massive amount of indirection and abstraction.

-Wer app can be simpler and cleaner without a framework.
+Our app can be simpler and cleaner without a framework.

 [![Porco Rosso](/assets/images/valley-of-the-wind-26.jpg)](https://www.flickr.com/photos/zmz125000/22486577991)

 ### the dark side of application development

-So why the warnings about writing ad hoc, informally-specified, bug-ridden, slow implementation of half of a framework?
-The answer is, *Because of the [inner platform effect]*.
+So why the warnings about writing ad hoc, informally-specified, bug-ridden, slow implementation of half of a framework? *Because of the [inner platform effect]*.
 Whether intentionally or through overzealously copying the abstractions and APIs of frameworks, many applications end up with a framework inside them.

 They thus get all the disadvantages of a framework--like extra levels of indirection and unnecessary customizability--coupled with all the disadvantages of writing our own app--like needing to write more code, make more decisions, and not have a community standard way to do anything.